-The mission of the Nurse Assisting program is to prepare students with the ability as quality caregivers, working alongside professional nurses in the care of residents in long term facilities, home healthcare, and patients in community hospitals.
+The Home Health Aide program's mission is to prepare students as quality caregivers, working alongside professional nurses in the care of residents in long-term facilities, home healthcare, and patients in community hospitals.
 Culturally diverse students are prepared to excel in obtaining certification following the course.
-It is our mission to not only educate, but nurture students as they develop the skills and compassion to integrate into the community of healthcare excellence.
+It is our mission to educate and nurture students as they develop the skills and compassion to integrate into the healthcare excellence community.